 Say the vaccination rate was doubled (2,000 persons a day).
 That would reduce the time to total immunization to six or seven months, sometime in February, 3 CE.

 Now, let’s keep the vaccination rate at 1,000 a day, but lower COVID new cases to where it was before the current spike, about 100 a day.
+(UPDATE: This has been the case in Hawaiʻi since mid-October 2021.)
 Under this scenario, the pool of susceptible people would be cleared after 16 months, right around Christmas, 3 CE.
 Double the vaccination rate, and full immunization would be achieved at nine months, or May, 3 CE.

 That’s one hell of a long lockdown, Chapter 11 and Chapter 7 fans.
 Especially after the year+’s worth we’ve struggled through already, and thought, mistakenly, that we could get out from under.
 Oh, and right now the smart money’s on a figure around 90% of citizens, vaccinated or naturally infected, before there’s much of a chance of “herd immunity”.
+(UPDATE: 90% vaccination of all citizens over 12 years old wasn’t nearly enough to stop COVID resurgence in Ireland in November 2021, leading to new and repressive restrictions – though short, for now, of the total lockdown imposed on Austria.)
 So it’s probably just as well to reject false hope and go for the 100% figure.

 Or, you can throw the whole mess of calculations out the window if a virus variant shows up (like, maybe, the lambda variant) that is better able to beat the available vaccines.

 Also assumed is that all in the susceptible pool are eligible for, and willing to receive, vaccination.
 Which is incorrect, because (to name one), children under 12 will not be eligible for vaccination until at least one vaccine gets full FDA approval.
 That might happen in early 2022.
+(It actually happened in November 2021.)
 And (to name two), Freedom!!